Why We Lie

-Based in rules and laws, we have a complete court system to discover whether someone charged with breaking these laws have lied or not.
+Ethical Behavior is based in rules and laws.
+We have a complete court system to discover whether someone charged with breaking these laws has lied or not.

 Few of us, when pulled over for speeding, haven’t attempted to lie our way out of it.

 It’s a sin to lie.
-Faith and values based, starting with how we were programed as a child by our parents.
+Moral Behavior is faith and values based, starting with how we were programed as a child by our parents.
 Their behavior, what they believed to be true, liked or disliked, accepted or rejected, said or didn’t say, what they chose to wear, drive, and eat became a meta model to us as children.

 Moral behavior and parental messages are an integral part of who we are today.
 We unconsciously adapt these imprinted behaviors as our choice.

 When I was ten, our doorbell rang and my mother said, “It’s a salesman.
 Tell him I’m not home.”
-My mother, who washed my mouth with soap for lying.
-Taught me it’s okay to lie to a salesman.
+My mother, who washed my mouth out with soap for lying, taught me it’s okay to lie to a salesman.

 Wife, “Does this outfit make me look fat?”